ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/content/opensource_packages/LLVM.md

 ---
-name: Linaro - LLVM builder
+name:  LLVM Toolchain
 category: Compilers/Tools
-description: The LLVM Project is a set of compiler and toolchain technologies.
+description: LLVM is a set of compiler and toolchain technologies.
+It is broadly capable as a frontend for any programming language and a backend for any ISA.
 download_url: https://github.com/llvm/llvm-project/releases/
 works_on_arm: true
 supported_minimum_version: